 Lisa Schultz, Copy Chief

-Lisa is an associate editor for LAM and is responsible for copyediting the magazine and blog.
+Lisa is the copy chief for LAM and is responsible for copyediting and fact checking the magazine and website.
 Before coming to ASLA in 2006, she worked on the copy desk at Legal Times and as a freelance publications consultant for labor union and nonprofit clients.
 She has a BA in English with a concentration in writing from West Virginia University.